PASSIONATE. That’s the word people use to describe Monica. When it comes to people like her, she says,

 No matter what, don’t lose hope.
 You are not alone.
 We are here to help.
 We’ll be sharing more of Monica’s story as she continues to discover more on her journey with Periodic Paralysis.

-We encourage you to save and share our facts.
+If you enjoy this story, get ready for more, and share your story with us!
+We’re featuring your Unselfie stories for #GivingTuesday.
+Learn more here.
 Spread the word and ask your friends and family to join you in creating a real impact on December 1 by sharing what our mission means to you and why you support our organization.
 Make sure to use hashtag #GivingTuesday and tag us on social media so we can share too!